rapidsai/deployment/source/platforms/snowflake.md

 ### Create local environment with SnowCLI

-Create a conda/mamba environment with SnowCLI
+Create a conda/mamba environment with SnowCLI.

 ```yaml
 name: snow-cli